diegoami/DA-youtube-scripts/README.md

 **download_videos.py** is used to download the videos you listed in a json file, in the format specified above.
 For instance, in this case the files listed in *russian/liked.json* will be downloaded to *~/musicvideos/russian*

+Obviously, it is required to install the related codecs.

 ```
 python download_videos.py --workDir=russian --inputFile liked.json --outDir ~/musicvideos/russian
 ```